oeco/inpe-prodes/README.md

 # INPE Prodes TileMill project

 This is the TileMill project for data provided by [INPE Prodes](http://www.obt.inpe.br/prodes/index.php).
+This information is used in [InfoAmazonia](http://InfoAmazonia.org) to show deforestation in the Amazon Rainforest after 2005.

 ## Map install

-Download and expand this zip file, `cd` into its directory and and run:
+[Copy](https://github.com/oeco/inpe-prodes/archive/master.zip) or clone this repository locally and run:

-	./install-map.sh
+	./install.sh

 This will download map data and symlink to TileMill.